auth0/docs/articles/quickstart/spa/angular/interactive.md

 ## Show User Profile Information {{{ data-action=code data-code="user-profile.ts" }}}

+Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](https://auth0.com/docs/users/concepts/overview-user-profile) associated with authenticated users.

-The Auth0 Angular SDK helps you retrieve the [profile information](/users/concepts/overview-user-profile) associated with logged-in users quickly in whatever component you need, such as their name or profile picture, to personalize the user interface.
-The profile information is available through the `user$` observable exposed by the `AuthService` service.
+The Auth0 Angular SDK helps you retrieve that [profile information](/users/concepts/overview-user-profile), such as their name or profile picture, through the `user$` observable exposed by the `AuthService` service.

 The `user$` observable contains sensitive information and artifacts related to the user's identity.
 As such, its availability depends on the user's authentication status.
 Fortunately, the `user$` observable is configured so that it only starts to emit values once the `isAuthenticated$` observable is true, so there is no need to manually check the authentication state before accessing the user profile data.